gsalaman/retropie/README.md

 If you are doing both spinner and trackball, one will be mouse 0 and one mouse 1.
 I did my plug-in order so that spinner was 0 (for arkanoid and advmame), but then did a rom-specific config file for `input_player1_mouse_index = "1"` for the trackball games.

+Finally got this working for at least star wars under FBneo.
+Needed to launch from the arcade menu, select emulator FBNeo Go into options from main manu, settings, input, and turn on "automatic mouse grab" Next, go to quick menu, controls, port 1 controls and set device type to "mouse, ball only"

 ## Advmame stuff:
 https://retropie.org.uk/forum/topic/9172/advmame-support-for-hotkey-for-emulator-exit/2